Gluten Free Banana Cake Recipe (Paleo)

 How do I store leftovers?

-Here is how to make the perfect moist gluten free banana cake:
+Here is how to make the perfect moist gluten free banana cake.

-- Don’t over mix the cake batter.
+Do not over mix the cake batter.
 A few clumps of banana are fine!
 (See photo above)

-- Bake until a toothpick inserted comes out clean.
+Bake until a toothpick inserted comes out clean.
 Baking too long makes cake dry.

-- Use EXTRA ripe bananas for a more naturally sweet cake.
+Use extra ripe bananas for a more naturally sweet cake.

-- Use a large sheet of parchment paper so that the sides of it hang over the edges of the pan.
+Use a large sheet of parchment paper so that the sides of it hang over the edges of the pan.
 This allows you to easily remove the cake once it is cooled.
 (See photo above)

 You May Also Like